 Our faculty are committed to serving the public health community and serve as collaborative partners with local, state and national public health agencies.
 Learn more >

 PRVM 800.
 Principles of Epidemiology.
 3 Hours.

 Basic concepts of epidemiology and methods for identification of factors influencing health and disease in human populations.
-Considerations are centered on physical, biological, psychosocial and cultural factors in relation to infectious and non-infectious diseases; interactions between agent, host, and environmental factors as determinants of health and disease; application of the epidemiologic approach to health services; retrospective and prospective analysis of morbidity and mortality data.
+Considerations are centered on physical, biological, environmental, psycho-social and cultural factors in relation to infectious and non-infectious diseases; interactions between agent, host, and environmental factors as determinants of health and disease; the application of epidemiological approaches to health services; retrospective and prospective analysis of morbidity and mortality data.
 LEC.